GaloisInc/mctrace/MCTRACE.md

 provider site, it inserts calls to the compiled probes.

 Some supported DTrace language features need access to platform-specific functionality such as memory allocation.
 Since the DTrace code will run within the context of the modified binary rather than an operating system kernel, MCTrace requires some additional code to provide access to such platform-specific features.
 The MCTrace tool provides the input program with access to this platform-specific functionality by way of an object file of compiled code called the Platform Implementation.
 The object code that implements the required functions must conform to a set of C function prototypes called the Platform API.
-A complete implementation of the Platform API must provide implementations of all of the functions the in header file `mctrace/tests/library/include/platform_api.h` provided in the MCTrace GitHub repository.
+A complete implementation of the Platform API must provide implementations of all of the functions the in header file `mctrace/tests/library/include/platform_api.h` provided in the MCTrace GitHub repository (also in `library\include` in the release Docker image) .
 Once compiled, the platform API implementation must be provided to the `mctrace` as the `--library` argument when invoking the `mctrace` tool.

 Implementations of the Platform API are subject to some restrictons currently as described in the [following section](#current-limitations-of-mctrace).